OpenVisualCloud/Media-Communications-Mesh/media-proxy/README.md

 The primary function of the Media Proxy is to provide a single memory-mapped API to all media microservices to abstract away the complexity of media transport.

-## Compile
+## Compile and Install

 ```bash
 ./build.sh
 ```

 ## Run
-The program "media_proxy" can be installed on system, after the `build.sh` script run successfully.
-And the "Media Proxy" can be run with below command.
+Media Proxy can be started with the following command

 ```bash
 media_proxy